With a Bike

 - For your safety, return to the curb with your bike and wait for the bus to pull out before crossing the street.

-General information about the CAT Bike Share program (coming soon):
+General information about the CAT Bike Share program:

 - CAT Bike provides residents and visitors an inexpensive and fun way to to execute multi-modal trips.

-- It is a membership program that offers several options: Annual, Monthly, Weekly, 3-Day, and 24-Hour.
-Corporate and Community Memberships will also be available.
+- It is a membership program that offers several options: Annual, Weekly, and 24-Hour.
+Corporate and Community Memberships are also in the works.

-- This pilot program kicks off with 2 stations: one at the Joe Murray Rivers, Jr. Intermodal Transit Center and one at Ellis Square.
+- This program kicks off with 2 stations: one at the Joe Murray Rivers, Jr. Intermodal Transit Center (Rivers Exchange) and one at Ellis Square.
 Bikes can be checked out and returned to each station interchangeably.